impress-org/givewp/readme.txt

 10. Use almost any payment gateway integration with GiveWP through our add-ons or by creating your own add-on.

 == Changelog ==
+= 3.13.0: June 25th, 2024 =
+* New: Added option to PayPal settings to keep webhooks when disconnecting account
+* Enhancement: Updated donor comment block active state border color to be the primary color
+* Enhancement: Updated form builder global settings links to open in new tabs
+* Fix: Resolved an issue with some validation errors using Stripe Payment Element Gateway not displaying information correctly
+* Fix: Resolved an issue with Stripe accounts using API keys and the Stripe Payment Element Gateway

 = 3.12.3: June 19th, 2024 =
 * Fix: Resolved an issue where PayPal was not processing donations due to missing billing address fields